 “I’ve been (coaching for) 32 years at Mansfield,” he said, “and if I had to rank opposing players — top people we played against — (Sherman) would be No. 1 on the list.
 He was as dominant a player on both sides of the ball that I’ve ever coached against in my 32 years at Mansfield, and that includes a lot of good players.”

 After earning Massachusetts Gatorade Player of the Year honors in 2006, Sherman played four seasons at UConn.
 The Arizona Cardinals drafted him in the fifth round in 2011, then traded him to Kansas City two years later.

-The 31-year-old, who’s now listed at 5-10, 242 pounds, has appeared in every game over his seven seasons with the Chiefs — 121 straight, including playoffs — displaying occasional potency as a pass-catcher (52 catches, 436 yards, three touchdowns since joining KC) while consistently serving as one of the team’s core special teamers.
+Now 31 and listed at 5-10, 242 pounds, Sherman has appeared in every game over his seven seasons with the Chiefs — 121 straight, including playoffs — displaying occasional potency as a pass-catcher (52 catches, 436 yards, three touchdowns since joining KC) while consistently serving as one of the team’s core special teamers.

 In 2018, Sherman earned his first Pro Bowl selection, beating out New England’s James Develin.
 Now, he’s seeking his first championship.

 “We think the world of Andy Reid and Anthony and his teammates and the whole Kansas City organization,” said Kummer, who no longer coaches but remains at North Attleboro as the school’s athletic director.
 “Outside of the Patriots — if the Patriots aren’t going to be there, everybody in North Attleboro wants Anthony to win.”